sgct/sgct/docs/configuration-files.md

 > The default value is 512.

 `mapping` *optional* \[ fisheye, equirectangular, or cubemap \]
 > Determines the type of sharing that occurs with this projection and thus how many and which texture is shared via Spout.
+For the "fisheye" and "equirectangular", only the single, final reprojected image is shared, for the "cubemap" method, all selected cubemaps will be provided through the Spout interface.
 The default value is "cubemap".

 `mappingSpoutName` *optional* \[ string \]
 > Sets the name of the texture if the `mapping` type is "fisheye" or "equirectangular".
 If the `mapping` is "cubemap", this value is ignored.

 ### Children
 `Background` \[ 0 - 1 \]
  > This value determines the color that is used for the parts of the image that are not covered by the spherical mirror image.
 The alpha component of this color has to be provided even if the final render target does not contain an alpha channel.
 All attributes `r`, `g`, `b`, and `a` must be defined and be between 0 and 1.
-The default color is (0.3, 0.3, 0.3, 1.0).
+The default color is a dark gray (0.3, 0.3, 0.3, 1.0).

 `Channels` \[ 0 - 1 \]
 > Determines for the "cubemap" `mapping` type, which cubemap faces should be rendered and shared via spout.
 The available boolean attributes are `Right`, `zLeft`, `Bottom`, `Top`, `Left`, `zRight`.
 By default all 6 cubemap faces are enabled.